micag2025/Toolkit_Google_ADK/README.md

           - Agents belong to RootAgent.
 >         - RootAgent never talks to APIs directly.

 The application is built using a **multi-agent architecture powered by Gemini models and Google ADK Web**.
 This application uses a **state-aware, multi-agent architecture** built with **Google ADK Web** and **Gemini models**, designed specifically for AI developers.
 The below schema diplays hows who decides, who executes, and where data comes from.

 ### Architecture Diagram (Control Flow vs Data Flow)
-The architecture Diagram is based on a `Control Flow lane` that identifies who decides and delegates and a `Data Flow lane` that points out where data actually travels
+The architecture Diagram is based on a `Control Flow lane` that identifies who decides and delegates and a `Data Flow lane` that points out where data actually travels.

 - **Control Flow Lane answers**
   - Who decides what happens next?